adobe/experience-platform-workshop-201901/chapters/chapter-8.md

 # Chapter 8.
-Technical: Query the Data
+Querying: Using the Profile Query Service

 ## Learning Objectives